yanchenglee98/tp/docs/UserGuide.md

 This command helps you edit the floor configuration.

-Do the blocks in your hall have 5 floors (from 1 to 5) which is different from the default 4 floors (from 1 to 4)?
+Do the blocks in your hall have 5 floors (from 1 to 5) which are different from the default 4 floors (from 1 to 4)?
 Fret not!
 You can edit it by using this command.
 Suppose that it has the following details:

 Parameters | Details
 ---------- | -------